 Consider the use of a hardware wallet like Ledger is a fantastic way to keep wallet keys secure.

-Finally, always practice good cyber hygiene such as not clicking on links in email.
+Finally, always practice good cyber hygiene such as not clicking on links in the email.
 If a cryptocurrency deal seems too good to be true, it probably is.
 Don’t buy into ICOs unless you have done your due diligence and are absolutely sure they are for real.

 Using a VPN is one of the best ways you can secure and protect cryptocurrency transactions.
 The great promise of blockchain is its security and transparency, and the ability to both be anonymous and visible.
 However, it is also ripe ground for hackers and thieves, especially as it becomes more prevalent and ordinary people start using cryptocurrency to handle their online transactions.